 Mean score of companies in the Electricity from Other Sources industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Taiyo Yuden Co., Ltd. reported total carbon emissions of approximately 967,000,000 kg CO2e.
-This figure includes 51,000,000 kg CO2e from Scope 1 emissions, 367,000,000 kg CO2e from Scope 2 emissions, and 549,000,000 kg CO2e from Scope 3 emissions, which encompasses categories such as purchased goods and services (601,000,000 kg CO2e) and capital goods (225,000,000 kg CO2e).
-The company has set ambitious near-term targets to reduce its greenhouse gas emissions.
-Taiyo Yuden commits to a 42% reduction in absolute Scope 1 and 2 emissions by FY2030, using FY2020 as the baseline.
+In 2023, Taiyo Yuden Co., Ltd. reported total greenhouse gas emissions of approximately 967,000 kg CO2e.
+This figure includes Scope 1 emissions of about 51,000,000 kg CO2e, Scope 2 emissions of approximately 367,000,000 kg CO2e, and Scope 3 emissions totalling around 549,000,000 kg CO2e, which encompasses categories such as purchased goods and services, capital goods, and employee commuting.
+The company has set ambitious near-term targets to reduce its carbon footprint.
+Taiyo Yuden commits to a 42% reduction in absolute Scope 1 and 2 GHG emissions by FY2030, using FY2020 as the baseline.
 Additionally, it aims for a 25% reduction in absolute Scope 3 emissions, specifically from purchased goods and services and fuel- and energy-related activities, by FY2030, with FY2021 as the base year.
-These targets align with the Science Based Targets initiative (SBTi) and are consistent with efforts to limit global warming to 1.5°C. Overall, Taiyo Yuden's climate commitments reflect a proactive approach to sustainability within the technology hardware sector, demonstrating a clear strategy for emissions reduction and environmental responsibility.
+These targets align with the Science Based Targets initiative (SBTi) and are designed to contribute to limiting global warming to 1.5°C. Taiyo Yuden's emissions data is self-reported and does not appear to be cascaded from a parent or related organization.
+The company is actively working towards its climate commitments, reflecting a growing awareness and responsibility towards environmental sustainability in the technology hardware sector.

 Access structured emissions data, company-specific emission factors, and source documents